-Review comments from last year indicated that revegetation may produce superior results without subsoils and topsoil placed over the ignimbrite capping.
+Revegetation may produce superior results without subsoils and topsoil placed over the ignimbrite capping.
 It is assumed that this comment may have been specific to the planting of the riparian margins of the cap.
 In any event, the closure works assumption for this Plan remains that soils will be placed across all of the capped area.

-The tailings capping requirement was reviewed this year with input from Engineering Geology.
+The tailings capping requirement was reviewed last year with input from Engineering Geology.
 The capping objective is to minimise the area of capping while protecting the embankment crest by ensuring sufficient separation between the crest and the residual pond edge.
-A capping area of around one third the existing pond area was considered adequate, and adopted for TSF1A.
+A capping area of around one third the existing pond area was considered adequate and adopted for TSF1A.
 This equates to a capping width of around 70m.